brietsparks/knex-relay-cursor-pagination/README.md

 - `deobfuscateCursor`: a function for transforming the cursor's  opaque value to the raw value
 - `onCursorMissing`: `'omit' | 'throw'`, the behavior for when a queried row's cursor value is missing.
 Defaults to `'omit'`

+## Examples

+An example app is in the [/example](https://github.com/brietsparks/knex-relay-cursor-pagination/tree/master/example)directory of this repo.
+See its README.md for more info.